-To 30–60 ft. high and wide.
-Trunk and main limbs covered with handsome, thick, corky bark (the cork of commerce).
+This evergreen grows to 30–60 ft. tall and wide.
+Trunk and main limbs are covered with handsome, thick, corky bark (the cork of commerce).
 Toothed, 3-in., oval leaves are shiny dark green above, gray beneath.
-Egg-shaped acorns with a short point are 3/4–1/2 in. long, covered by one-third to one-half in bowl-shaped cap.
-Good garden shade tree; lighttextured foliage contrasts interestingly with massive, fissured trunk.
+Egg-shaped acorns with a short point are 3/4–1/2 in. long, covered by one-third to one-half in a bowl-shaped cap.
+Good garden shade tree; light-textured foliage contrasts interestingly with the massive, fissured trunk.
 Needs good drainage.
 Fairly tolerant of various soils, but foliage may turn yellow in highly alkaline conditions.
-One of best oaks for desert.
-Value as street or park tree diminishes when children find out how easy it is to carve its bark.
+One of the best oaks for desert areas.
+Value as a street or park tree diminishes when children find out how easy it is to carve its bark.

 Zebra rush forms an upright, grassy clump to 2–4 ft. tall and wide.
 Hollow, leafless, dark green...

-This evergreen grows to 30–60 ft. high and wide.
-Trunk and main limbs covered with handsome,...
+This evergreen grows to 30–60 ft. tall and wide.
+Trunk and main limbs are covered with handsome,...